Multi-collision internal shock lepto-hadronic models for energetic GRBs: Discussion

 \subsection{Photon spectra and compatibility with observations}

 Let us start by comparing the simulated photon spectra to the ones of \fermi-LAT detected events.
 For GRB~170214A, which served as inspiration for our \MP \, prototype, \citet{Tang:2017mmr} report that the photon spectral index in the LAT energy range is similar to or even steeper than the high-energy index $\beta$ in the GBM range.
 This would favor equipartition between electrons and the magnetic field (i.e. our SYN-dominated scenario) over an IC-dominated scenario.
-We point out that higher values of $f_\mrm{B/e}$ are in principle also possible; however in this case the magnetisation of the outflow may be considerable and models based on magnetic energy dissipation should be considered instead of the internal shock scenario.
+We point out that higher values of $f_\mrm{B/e}$ are in principle also possible; however in this case the magnetisation of the outflow may be considerable and as pointed out in \citet{2011MNRAS.416.2193N}, models based on magnetic energy dissipation should be considered instead of the internal shock scenario, such as \citet{Spruit:2000zm, Giannios:2007yj, Zhang:2010jt}.
 Further, the steep power-law index in the LAT range may be explained by a suppression of HE emission due to internal $\gamma \gamma$-absorption in case of small variability timescales/ low dissipation radii.
 Lepto-hadronic models have also been proposed in context of other LAT-detected bursts, e.g. in \citet{Asano:2009ta} for GRB~090510, and generally for a delayed HE emission in \citet{Asano:2012jr}.
-Especially interesting is GRB~090902B, which has excess at both low and high energies -- thus, a flat underlying spectrum like in our lepto-hadronic SYN-dominated scenario.
-The possibility of this flat component being of hadronic origin was pointed out in \citet{Wang:2018xkp}.
-Such a flat additional component was equally predicted by a range of optically thin lepto-hadronic models such as \citet{Asano:2009ta, Murase:2011cx}, and we thus confirm their findings.
+Especially interesting is GRB~090902B, which has excess at both low and high energies \citep{FermiGBM:2009ubu} -- thus, a flat underlying spectrum like in our lepto-hadronic SYN-dominated scenario.
+Independent of the spectral shape of the sub-MeV peak supposedly incompatible with a synchrotron origin \citep[see][]{Ryde:2010} it was pointed out that this flat component may be of hadronic origin in \citet{Wang:2018xkp}.
+Soft power-law components that extend from low to high energies are however also present in other bursts \citep[see][]{Guiriec:2015ppa}.
+Generally, a flat additional component was equally predicted by a range of optically thin lepto-hadronic models such as \citet{Asano:2009ta, Murase:2011cx}, and we thus confirm their findings.